NASA-AMMOS/BSL/README.md

 # The NASA AMMOS Multi-Mission BPSec Library (BSL)

+**Note.** Once approved by program leadership, the BSL source code will be hosted on this repository!

+---

+## Summary

-The NASA Advanced Multi-Mission Operations System [AMMOS](https://ammos.nasa.gov/) sponsored the development of a mission-agnostic implementation of Bundle Protocol Security (BPSec), as specified in IETF RFC 9172 and RFC 9173.
+The NASA [Advanced Multi-Mission Operations System \(AMMOS\)](https://ammos.nasa.gov/) sponsored the development of a mission-agnostic implementation of Bundle Protocol Security (BPSec), as specified in IETF RFC 9172 and RFC 9173.

 The BPSec Library (BSL) links at compile-time to a host Bundle Protocol Agent (BPA), and does not itself define a standalone executable.
 It exposes a simple interface to the host BPA for querying and applying BPSec-defined security operations on Bundles (the Protocol Data Unit of the Bundle Protocol).
 The BSL aspires to provide a simple API and flexible architecture readily adaptable for either resource-constrained embedded platforms or high-performance routers or ground systems.